atomisthq/docs/docs/user-guide/rug/index.md

 ## Examples

-What does using Rug in your team look like in practice.
+What does using Rug in your team look like in practice?
 Here are just a few examples.

 *   Helping technical leads to guide development teams in best